Online Resources Guide

 TheCup.us contains a large and expanding amount of information on the US Open Cup from the founding of the tournament in 1913.

 Soccer history is living history.
 It involves not only deep dives into events long ago but the documenting recent events.
-Look for online resources in your area such as the Wisconsin Soccer Central website.
+Look for online resources in your area such as the Wisconsin Soccer Central website and Texas Soccer Journal.

 Soccer Almanac